i-love-coffee-i-love-tea/Snmp4JTrapRelay/README.md

 ## Next steps to make it a mature project

+   - Add MITM protection.
+See https://docs.oracle.com/javase/7/docs/api/javax/net/ssl/X509ExtendedTrustManager.html
-   - add timestamps to converted traps
+   - DONE Add timestamps to converted traps
-   - add SSLSocket for TLS 1.2, create certificate store for server and trust store for client
+   - DONE add SSLSocket for TLS 1.2, create certificate store for server and trust store for client
         > https://stackoverflow.com/questions/28743482/java-sslserversocket-with-only-tls
-   - only allow connection with client ceritifcate
+   - DONE only allow connection with client ceritifcate
-   - allow simultaneous client connections
+   - DONE allow simultaneous client connections
-   - create indidual queues for each snmp agent sending traps - limit maximum ammount
+   - DONE use indidual trap queues for each client
    - extend REGISTER command to take an argument.
 So clients can register for SNMP trap events from sources they want to monitor.
    - add an UNREGISTER command
    - create a LIST channels command
-   - extend the protocol, so clients must ack received traps unless they want to receive it again
+   - DONE extend the protocol, so clients must ack received traps unless they want to receive it again
-   - create client and server jars
+   - DONE create client and server jars
-   - client: implement exchangeable trap handling behaviour
+   - DONE client: implement trap handler interface

-I have not used redis yet, but to me parts of this increasingly look similar.
-Perhaps i might as well use this, but I enjoy learning about server programming and like to find my own solutions.
-Also I have a feeling redis might pull in too many dependencies, which i don't need and want.
-It certainly has its many use cases where it does a great job, but it also has a ton of features like clustering which are overkill for my usecase

-Most ugly problem apart from missing features: When a client disconnects without sending register first, the server will hang in an infinite loop waiting for queue events.
+   - DONE Add dead client detection